We've been featured in:

 We have provided some examples of evidence you could use to demonstrate paramedic negligence here:

-- Photographs of your injuries and the harm caused by the paramedic’s substandard care can also be useful.
+• Photographs of the harm caused by the paramedic’s substandard care can also be useful.

 Working with one of our highly experienced medical negligence solicitors could prove very useful when collecting evidence.
 As well as helping you to gather a thorough body of supporting evidence, a trained legal professional can also ensure your paramedic negligence case is made within the relevant time limit.